riya-joshi004/riya-joshi004/README.md

 - 👋 Hi, I’m @riya-joshi004
-- 👀 I’m interested in music,skeching,books
+- 👀 I’m interested in music,skeching,books..
-- 🌱 I’m currently exploring new things
+- 🌱 I’m currently exploring new things.
-- 💞️ I’m looking to collaborate with new things
+- 💞️ I’m looking to collaborate with new ideas.
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: